mjmelito/Bakery/README.md

-# Dr. Sillystringz's Factory Manager
+# Dr. Sillystringz's Bakery Manager

-#### A simple C# program built for Dr. Sillystringz's to manage their engineering team and machine inventory.
+#### A simple C# program built for Dr. Sillystringz's to manage their treating team and flavor inventory.

 #### By Matthew Melito